ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #update-linked-zone-options}

 LINKED_ZONE_ID
-:   The ID of linked zone.
+:   The ID of the linked zone.

 --label value
-:   The label of linked zone.
+:   The label of the linked zone.

 --description value
 :   The description of the linked zone.